null

 Ensuring Quality and Safety

-The quality of the stick can greatly influence your pup's health and are not created equal.
-Here’s how to safely choose, top-notch bully sticks:
+The quality of the stick can greatly influence your pup’s health and is not created equal.
+Here’s how to safely choose top-notch bully sticks:

 Pure Ingredients

 Opt for chews that are all-natural with no preservatives, chemicals, or artificial ingredients.
-Unprocessed bully sticks rarely have harmful additives that could affect your puppy’s well-being.
-Organic options are also available and provide additional peace of mind that the product is free from harmful substances.
+Unprocessed bully sticks rarely have harmful additives that could affect your puppy's well-being.
+Organic options are also available and offer additional assurance that the product is free of toxic substances.

 Odor and Freshness